x-song-x/XINTRINSIC/docs/index.md

-## XINTRINSIC: cross(X)-linear polarization enhanced INTRINSIC imaging website testing
+## XINTRINSIC: cross(X)-linear polarization enhanced INTRINSIC imaging

 You can use the [editor on GitHub](https://github.com/x-song-x/XINTRINSIC/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.